 Bing Ads: To view metrics associate with Bing Ads clicks in Google Analytics, talk to your Bing Ads account representative for information on linking Bing Ads to Google Analytics.
 Be sure to let the representative know that you've also linked Search Ads 360 to Google Analytics.
 This feature is free for all Google Analytics accounts.

 Search Ads 360 data in Google Analytics 360: If you use the Search Ads 360 Reporting Integration in Google Analytics 360, you can view metrics associated with Search Ads 360 visits in Google Analytics, instead of metrics associated with Google Ads clicks and Bing Ads clicks.
 The number of clicks can differ from the number of visits when landing pages are unavailable, perhaps due to incorrect landing page URLs, connectivity problems, or spam filtering.

 With the reporting integration enabled, the data you see in Search Ads 360 and in Google Analytics 360 will match exactly.
-To set up this feature, contact your Google Analytics 360 Account Manager.
+To set up this feature, follow the steps to link Search Ads 360 and Google Analytics or contact your Google Analytics 360 Account Manager.

 Important: If you don't link Google Ads or Bing Ads to Google Analytics or you don't enable the "Search Ads 360 data in Google Analytics" feature, you won't see paid search activity in Google Analytics.